-How to shop for Seattle souvenirs
+How to shop for best souvenirs from Seattle

 Given that you’re in a city rich in tradition, lore, and keepsakes, you might get so overwhelmed that you’ll just grab a dozen items at the nearest souvenir shop and call it a day!
 Here’s how to get the most of Seattle out of your souvenir gifts.